criblio/appscope/website/src/pages/docs/logstream-integration.md

 ### HTTP Traffic

-AppScope streams HTTP payloads to LogStream, whether the payloads originate as HTTP/1.1 or HTTP/2 traffic.
+The AppScope Source streams HTTP payloads to LogStream, whether the payloads originate as HTTP/1.1 or HTTP/2 traffic.
 LogStream then converts the payloads to HTTP events.

-Separately, the AppScope can convert HTTP/1.1 (not HTTP/2) payloads to HTTP events.
+Separately, the AppScope library can convert HTTP/1.1 (not HTTP/2) payloads to HTTP events.
 This is mainly useful for streaming HTTP events to destinations **other than** LogStream.

 ## Using TLS for Secure Connections